 Current uncertainty over the national and local economy, Brexit and the potential independence of Scotland all mean that business planning over the next 3 years is highly unlikely to be completely predictable.
-Whilst we can test different scenarios, we cannot predict the future, nor how it may impact on our organisation, our community or our stakeholders.
-It is because of this unusually high level of uncertainty that we have moved from our usual 5-year business plan to a 3-year plan.
+Whilst we can test difference scenarios, we cannot predict the future, not how it may impact on our organisation or our community of our stakeholders.
+It is because of this unusually high level of uncertainty that we have moved from our usual 5-year business plan to a 3 year plan.